Anarchism in Greece: Contemporary

-The collapse of the USSR had a profound impact not only on anarchism but on Greece as well.
+The collapse of the USSR had a profound impact not only on anarchism but on the international circumstances of Greece as well.
 Greek anarchism reached a peak of activity between 1989 and 1995, reinforced by a disappointment with Greek mainstream politics.
-The 1990-93 Mitsotakis government agenda included an attempt to enforce neoliberal policies.
+The 1990–93 Mitsotakis government agenda included an attempt to enforce neoliberal policies.
 The 1990s was the era that the anti-authoritarian movement became more prominent and had active participation among student riots against government plans for the privatization of the education sector.
 The most circulated publications of the era were The Void Network and The Children of the Gallery.

-In the new millennium, with capitalism and neoliberalism being viewed as advancing throughout the world, Greek anarchists participated in the anti-globalization movement.
-New collectives, such as the Antieksousiastiki kinisi in Exarcheia and its associated newspaper, Babylonia, became popular among rebellious youth.
-Athens Indymedia and Antieksousiastiki kinisi were formed in 2001 and 2003 respectively.
+In the new millennium, with capitalism and neoliberalism viewed as advancing throughout the world, Greek anarchists participated in the anti-globalization movement.
+New collectives, such as the Antieksousiastiki Kinisi in Exarcheia and its associated newspaper, Babylonia, became popular among rebellious youth.
+Athens Indymedia and Antieksousiastiki Kinisi were founded in 2001 and 2003 respectively.

-On 6 December 2008, the lethal shooting of 15-year-old Alexandros Grigoropoulos by a policeman in Exarcheia District in Athens, generated an immediate social unrest that quickly escalated into large-scale riots.
+On 6 December 2008, the lethal shooting of 15-year-old Alexandros Grigoropoulos by a policeman in the Exarcheia district in Athens, generated immediate social unrest that quickly escalated into large-scale riots.
 The significant repercussions that followed were the most intense to occur in Greece since the fall of the military dictatorship.
-Within a short period of time, anarchists, leftists, and sympathizers rioted and attacked banks, police vehicles and government offices in the area.
-It was the first time that these groups displayed such meticulous discipline, hierarchy and coordination.
-The fact that the murder of Alexandros occurred in the Exarcheia District was of major symbolic significance, as police presence in the area was considered to be an intrusion to a "ground occupied by the antagonistic movement" and was felt by some as an attack against the anarchist movement.
+Within a short period of time, anarchists, leftists, and sympathizers rioted and attacked banks, police vehicles and government offices in the area with unusual coordination.
+The fact that the murder of Alexandros occurred in Exarcheia was of major symbolic significance, as police presence in the area was considered to be an intrusion to a "ground occupied by the antagonistic movement" and was felt by some as an attack against the anarchist movement.

-The Greek Government of the time (Prime Minister; Konstantinos A. Karamanlis) chose to have a 'defensive' approach on the events that were taking place.
+The Greek Government of the time (Prime Minister Konstantinos A. Karamanlis) chose to have a 'defensive' approach on the events that were taking place.
 The aim was to avoid further civil disorder and instances of potential violence.
 Other political parties tried to take advantage of the situation and organized nine demonstrations in three days.